- About Us

-Transitions, Risks, and Action in Coronary Events – Center for Outcomes Research and Education (TRACE-CORE) is a Center for Cardiovascular Outcomes Research funded by the National Heart Lung and Blood Institute (NHLBI) of the National Institutes of Health (NIH).
-We have recruited an observational cohort study of 2,300 patients hospitalized for acute coronary syndrome.
-Participants are followed for one year post-hospitalization via telephone interviews and for two years via medical record abstraction.
+The Transitions, Risks, and Action in Coronary Events – Center for Outcomes Research and Education (TRACE-CORE) is a Center for Cardiovascular Outcomes Research funded by the National Heart Lung and Blood Institute (NHLBI) of the National Institutes of Health (NIH).
+TRACE-CORE is an observational cohort study of 2,187 patients hospitalized for acute coronary syndrome between April 2011 and May 2013.
+Participants were followed for up to two years after discharge from the hospital.
 The goal of TRACE-CORE is to illuminate the transition between hospital and home following an ACS and to identify potentially modifiable factors that influence longer-term outcomes.
 TRACE-CORE is also helping to develop the research careers of four early stage investigators.

-For more information, please read the TRACE-CORE design and rationale paper:http://circoutcomes.ahajournals.org/content/5/5/e44.long
+For more information including eligibility criteria for inclusion in the cohort, please read the TRACE-CORE design and rationale paper: http://circoutcomes.ahajournals.org/content/5/5/e44.long

 Principal Investigator: Catarina Kiefe, PhD, MD

 Transitions Project PI: Jeroan Allison, MD, MScEpi

 Action Scores Project PI: Robert Goldberg, PhD

 Early Stage Investigators: Milena Anatchkova, PhD; David McManus, MD, MSCI;Jane Saczynski, PhD; Molly Waring, PhD